-a In accordance with freedom of information legislation, the Council shall publish information in accordance with its publication scheme and
+a In accordance with freedom of information legislation, the Council shall In accordance with freedom of information legislation, the Council shall publish information in accordance with its publication scheme and respond to requests for information held by the Council.

-- respond to requests for information held by the Council. - b.
-The Council shall publish information in accordance with the requirements of the Smaller Authorities (Transparency Requirements) (England) Regulations 2015.
+b.
+[If gross annual income or expenditure (whichever is higher) does not exceed £25,000] The Council shall publish information in accordance with the requirements of the Smaller Authorities (Transparency Requirements) (England) Regulations 2015.